 Cloud services are a cornerstone of the digital single market but the 2014 Trusted Cloud Europe report found that the development of cloud services in Europe is hampered by persisting uncertainties related to legal, technical, operational or economic issues.
 In particular barriers persist despite general single market legislation and instruments such as Directive 1995/46/EC, which specifically provides that Member States should neither restrict nor prohibit the free flow of personal data between Member States for reasons connected with the protection of privacy with respect to the processing of personal data.

-• Make it easier to switch service providers and where possible to port data since this is key to the development of the competitive cloud market in the EU; and
+- Make it easier to switch service providers and where possible to port data since this is key to the development of the competitive cloud market in the EU

 The proposed Regulation is drafted so as to ensure consistency with existing legal instruments such as the eCommerce Directive and the Services Directive and the General Data Protection Regulation and the ePrivacy Directive and also anticipate the Network Information Security Directive to enhance cyber resilience of cross border storage and processing of data.